mhmdnz/uniq/README.md

 <br>if user wants to add new event in same day, user will get error.
 <br>if user wants to add recurring options, for daily, the Start and End date must be in same date, so that I will add that event till the given 'repeat_until'. this is same for weekly/Monthly/Yearly. for example if user wants to have weekly repeated, I will get give weekdays, and repeat it throw other weeks.
 <br>if user try to add another event which even one of given events get conflict by other events (included recurring ones) he/she will get appropriate error validation.
+<br>to update an event, I used the simples way of updating which is (delete/create) for Calendar Events.(might not be the best solution, but the fastest for my time limitation)

 ## Running Tests
 You can run tests by using this command: